-Utah Long Term Disability Lawyers
+Long Term Disability Lawyers Serving Utah Residents

 You might qualify for long term disability benefits if you sustained a non-job-related injury or illness.
 Abell and Capitan Law represents clients and assists them in filing a claim or appealing a denied claim.
 We have the experience and resources to ensure you will receive the maximum payments the insurance company owes you.
 If you have an LTD claim in Utah, Abell and Capitan Law can help.

 To find out more about the legal services we provide or schedule a free consultation, call Abell and Capitan Law today at (267) 419-7888.